Guadalupe Correa-Cabrera

 “La Tregua con Las Maras que Destruyó el Estado” (Interview with former guerrilla member Raúl Mijango).
 In Newsweek en Español [cover story] 20:24 (June 6, 2016); pp. 14-22.

 “Migración, Crimen Organizado y Política en las Dos Fronteras de México.”
 Revista Internacional de Ciencias Sociales y Humanidades, SOCIOTAM 24:2 (July-December 2014): pp. 87-113.
-[Revised version of article in Revista Migración y Desarrollo 12:22 titled “Seguridad y Migración en las Dos Fronteras de México: Diagnóstico y Recomendaciones de Política y Cooperación Regional”]
+[Revised version of article in Revista Migración y Desarrollo 12:22 entitled “Seguridad y Migración en las Dos Fronteras de México: Diagnóstico y Recomendaciones de Política y Cooperación Regional”]

 “El Rascatripas.
 Hombre, Unos 35 Años de Edad.”
 In Lolita Bosch and Alejandro Vélez Salas, eds., Tú y Yo Coincidimos en la Noche Terrible.
 Mexico City: Nuestra Aparente Rendición (2012): pp. 89-90.